xsylvers/IS218-HW10/readme.md

 # Event Manager Company: Software QA Analyst/Developer Onboarding Assignment

 Welcome to the Event Manager Company!
-As a newly hired Software QA Analyst/Developer and a student in software engineering, you are embarking on an exciting journey to contribute to our project aimed at developing a secure, robust REST API that supports JWT token-based OAuth2 authentication.
+As a newly hired Software QA Analyst/Developer and a student in software engineering, you are embarking on an exciting journey to contribute to our project aimed at developing a secure, robust REST API that supports JWT (JSON Web Token ) token-based OAuth2 authentication.
 This API serves as the backbone of our user management system and will eventually expand to include features for event management and registration.

+## Instructor Videos

+ - [Introduction to REST API with Postgres](https://youtu.be/dgMCSND2FQw) - This video provides an overview of the REST API you'll be working with, including its structure, endpoints, and interaction with the PostgreSQL database.
+ - [Assignment Instructions](https://youtu.be/TFblm7QrF6o) - Detailed instructions on your tasks, guiding you through the assignment step by step.

 ## Assignment Objectives